 (4) In addition, this report must be presented orally to the class in a 3-minute presentation.
-The Assignment Checklist should be signed off at least twice by the teacher during the period of time between the start and submission of this assignment.
+The Assignment Checklist should be signed off at least twice by the teacher during the period of time between the start and submission of this assignment (to keep you on track).
 The checklist must also be handed in with the report.